martinsumner/leveled/README.md

 [Initial volume tests](docs/VOLUME.md) indicate that it is at least interesting.
 With improvements in throughput for multiple configurations, with this improvement becoming more marked as the test progresses (and the base data volume becomes more realistic).

 The delta in the table below  is the comparison in Riak throughput between the identical test run with a leveled backend in comparison to leveldb.
+The realism of the tests increase as the test progresses - so focus is given to the throughput delta in the last hour of the test.

 Test Description                  | Hardware     | Duration |Avg TPS    | TPS Delta (Overall)  | TPS Delta (Last Hour) :---------------------------------|:-------------|:--------:|----------:|-----------------:|-------------------: